Seteeri/Particle/snippets/notes/PICOLISP.md

         * avail = avail-start
         * Any data created between those points, will be overwritten
         * For static data, memcpy to next module/frame before ptr reset
+          * Copying GC basically...
       * Almost generational...
+      * Create heap large enough that GC need not be triggered
-    * Easiest solution is to create func to get and set avail pointer
+        * Copy to another process while previous GC's -->> Modfy heap function to take a number that will set the avail pointer
-      * Avoid ptrs in lisp...manipulate with cell units...
     * For now, make heap large enough to prevent GC
       * Can track usage (+/- 1 MB granularity) after every eval
       * Inform user, ask to GC or resize heap